-I’ve been reading some fascinating stuff about happiness and habit lately.
-Here’s just a bit of what I’ve been poring my eyes over, especially through these tough winter months:
+Here’s just a bit of what I’ve been poring my eyes over this Year.

 Daniel Gilbert, Stumbling Upon Happiness: This dude is hilarious, and because of that, all of the case studies and arguments for why we can’t adequately project what will make us happy in the future make for a fascinating, easy read that sticks with you.